MobileNativeFoundation/rules_xcodeproj/CONTRIBUTING.md

 You can test your changes in the example projects by generating their projects with `bazel run //examples/cc:xcodeproj`.
-You might need to `cd` into the directory if the example app is in a separate `WORKSPACE` with `cd examples/integration; bazel run //:xcodeproj`.
+You might need to `cd` into the directory if the example app is in a separate `MODULE.bazel` with `cd examples/integration; bazel run //:xcodeproj`.

 You can run the internal tests as well: